Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Numerical methods

-In this section we describe the numerical implementation of the Fisher information method using three different computational back-ends.
-We include a comparison of the relative advantages and limitations of each computational package.
+In this section we describe the numerical implementation of generating scattered electric fields using three different computational back-ends and how these fields are used to calculate information radiation patterns with the Fisher Information method.
+Numerical methods are required in order to allow for calculation of IRPs for any arbitrary particle shape or incident field that may be difficult to compute analytically.
+We also include a detailed comparison of the relative advantages and limitations of each computational package to allow people who wish to apply these methods for their own use to choose an appropriate back-end for their own purposes.

 SCUFF-EM (\textbf{S}urface \textbf{CU}rrent/\textbf{F}ield \textbf{F}ormulation of \textbf{E}lectro\textbf{M}agnetism) is an open-source implementation of the surface integral equation/boundary-element method (SIE/BEM) to solve electromagnetic scattering problems~\cite{Reid2015,Reid2018}.
 Starting with a known geometry in some medium (this could be a vacuum, a fluid, or a gas) and illuminating the geometry with some known incident EM field, we can use these techniques to find the unknown scattered field.
 As a numerical solver, the scatterer must be discretized.
 We mesh the object we are interested in using a set of roughly equal triangles.
 Each interior edge of the mesh is given a basis function $\vec{f}_n(\vec{r})$ which represents the surface currents~\cite{Wilton1980}.
 These basis functions are used to solve the following linear system,